MarathonLabs/marathon/docs/runner/android/configure.md

 ### Sync/pull files from device after test run

 Sometimes you need to pull some folders from each device after the test execution.
 It may be screenshots or logs or other debug information.
-To help with this marathon supports pulling files from devices at the end of the test batch execution.
+To help with this, marathon supports pulling files from devices at the end of the test batch execution.
 Here is how you can configure it:

 <Tabs>
 <TabItem value="YAML" label="Marathonfile">